[Tiempo de lectura 18 m]

 I can’t believe there’s no mention at all of Benetton watches in sites.

 But obviously the Casios always were there; my dad had this OG G-Shock —you know which, the 5000 or 5600 or whatever number with the screwable caseback— besides his Omega and several other fine gold watches.
 And they were inexpensive (regular Casios, not G-Shocks), so we (as in my little circle) got them often.
 This is important later.

 We were absolutely in love with digital Casios, they did so many things, they were tuff, they took several beatings, they were precise and futuristic.
 They had sensors and were capable of storing phone numbers, they had calculators and TV remotes.
 And as proof of how well built they were, the two of them that I’ve managed to bring with me to this day, still work perfectly.

 My Casios.
-I still have the newer Databanks.
+I still have a couple of Databanks.

 You have to understand cell phones and computers came much later.
 We had very few things as ubiquitous and amazing as watches, thus they were an important part of our lives and got used and abused.

 So, we loved them and it was an event of the highest importance when someone came with a new one to school; we all had to see it, find out what new marvelous things it was capable of.

 A granddad gave me a fake large Mido Commander in silver, and an uncle a fake Cartier Tank.
 Which of course I wore happily, never truly wondering if they were real or not; they were just fancy watches that did their jobs while looking cool on a highschool and college kid.